VolkovLabs/business-news/README.md

 ## Introduction

-The RSS/Atom Datasource is a plugin for Grafana that retrieves RSS/Atom feeds and allows to visualize them using Dynamic Text and other panels.
+The RSS/Atom data source is a plugin for Grafana that retrieves RSS/Atom feeds and allows to visualize them using Dynamic Text and other panels.

 ### Demo